andresaponte22/portfolio-page/README.md

 Personal portfolio page created to showcase my current and future deployed projects.
 This basic layout and styling was mainly achieved by using CSS flexbox properties.

-                        Known errors
-The about me section is not centered properly as I'd like.

                         Website screenshot
 ![screenshot](https://i.imgur.com/zadZP8p.png)